 Maximum of 35 girls per squad.
 A child’s age on July 31 is his/her age for the season.
 Children will have most success playing in lowest division possible.

 Players/Parents should expect to commit a great deal of time cheerleading.

-As a Pop Warner program, you will also find a set of guidelines that must be followed at all times.
+As an AYF program, you will also find a set of guidelines that must be followed at all times.
 These include mandatory paperwork, practice hours, team/squad placement, conditioning, and even uniform requirements.